PriceBlocs/react-priceblocs-js/README.md

 The quickest way to get started is to:

 1. Wrap any content with an authenticated PriceBlocs component
-   a.
-Production: use a live api key and Stripe prices where livemode is true
+   1. Production: use a live api key and Stripe prices where livemode is true
-   b.
-Development: use a test api key and Stripe prices where livemode is false
+   2. Development: use a test api key and Stripe prices where livemode is false
 2. Attach the `checkout` function to any click handler
 3. Pass any price id to the `checkout` call